JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 ### Editing in multiple languages

-Since the `ContentView.swift` file is already open, you can explore Fleet support for editing Swift cod:
+Since the `ContentView.swift` file is already open, you can explore Fleet support for editing Swift code:

 1. Add a new function to the `ComposeView` type.
 Fleet will provide all the expected coding assistance: